catamphetamine/libphonenumber-js/README.md

 ## TypeScript

 TypeScript support for this library is entirely community-driven.
 I myself don't use TypeScript.
+Send your pull requests.

 ## Webpack